voiceflow-community/prompts-manager/DEPLOYMENT.md

 ### 2. Environment Variables Configuration

-In Coolify, configure the following environment variables:
+Configure the following environment variables in your deployment environment:

 #### Required Runtime Variables